 The DSL and deputy DSLs will undergo child protection and safeguarding training, and update this training at least every two years.
-The DSL and deputy DSLs will also obtain access to resources and attend any relevant or refresher training courses, ensuring they keep up-todate with any developments relevant to their role.
+The DSL and deputy DSLs will also obtain access to resources and attend any relevant or refresher training courses, ensuring they keep up-to-date with any developments relevant to their role.
 This will include training to understand:

-- The assessment process for providing early help and statutory intervention, including local criteria for action and CSCS referral arrangements. - How LAs conduct child protection case conferences and a child protection review conferences, to enable the DSL to attend and contribute to these effectively when required. - The importance of providing information and support to CSCS. - The lasting impact that adversity and trauma can have. - How to be alert to the specific needs of children in need, pupils with SEND and/or relevant health conditions, and young carers. - The importance of internal and external information sharing. - The Prevent duty. - The risks associated with online safety, including the additional risks faced online by pupils with SEND.
+- The assessment process for providing early help and statutory intervention, including local criteria for action and CSCS referral arrangements. - The importance of providing information and support to CSCS. - The lasting impact that adversity and trauma can have. - The specific needs of children in need, pupils with SEND and/or relevant health conditions, and young carers. - The importance of internal and external information sharing. - The Prevent duty. - The risks associated with online safety, including the additional risks faced online by pupils with SEND.

-24. Monitoring and review
+37. Monitoring and review

-This policy is reviewed at least annually by the Proprietor and the headteacher.
+This policy is reviewed annually by the Proprietor, Head Teacher/DSL.
 This policy will be updated as needed to ensure it is up-to-date with safeguarding issues as they emerge and evolve, including any lessons learnt.

 Any changes made to this policy will be communicated to all members of staff.
 All members of staff are required to familiarise themselves with all processes and procedures outlined in this policy as part of their induction programme.
-The next scheduled review date for this policy is January 23.